Runxin0503/Artificial-Life/README.md

-# Evolving Artificial Life
+# Artificial Life

-Welcome to **Evolving Artificial Life**!
+Welcome to **Artificial Life**!
 This project is a simulator of evolution in a 2D virtual environment, where artificial creatures evolve through interactions with plants, eggs, other creatures, and the environment itself.
 This simulator lets you create new simulations, run them over extended periods, and observe the complex behaviors that emerge as creatures evolve over time.

 ## Key Features